ykskb/yohei.codes/_posts/en/2024-08-16-paper-monet-db-x-100.md

 > - [Fast Serializable MVCC](/2024/08/20/paper-fast-serializable-mvcc.html)
 > - Join Ordering Optimization (coming soon)
 > - Unnesting Subqueries (coming soon)
+>
+> Note: though the concept of vectorized query execution model is adopted by DuckDB, the storage model explained in this paper is not the same as DuckDB's one.
+Each column data is stored separatly in MonetDB whereas DuckDB storage uses row groups as mentioned [here](https://duckdb.org/docs/internals/storage.html#row-groups).

 ## What is it about?